 Yeong-Jeu Sun received his B.S., M.S., and Ph.D. degrees from National Sun Yat-Sen University, Kaohsiung, Taiwan, in 1990, 1992, and 1995, respectively.
 He has been an Assistant Professor at Department of Electrical Engineering, I-Shou University, Kaohsiung, Taiwan, from 1998 to 2001, and an Associate Professor at the same department from 2001 to 2004.
-Since August 2004, Sun has been a full Professor of I-Shou University.
-He is currently an Associate Editor for International Journal of Control Theory and Applications and an editorial board Member of The Open Automation and Control Systems Journal.
-Since January 2007, he has been an editorial board Member of The Open Cybernetics and Systemics Journal.
-Currently, he serves as an editorial board Member of Advances in Pure Mathematics.
+Since August 2004, Sun has been a Full Professor of I-Shou University.
+He is currently an Associate Editor for International Journal of Control Theory and Applications and an Editorial Board Member of The Open Automation and Control Systems Journal.
+Since January 2007, he has been an Editorial Board Member of The Open Cybernetics and Systemics Journal.
+Currently, he serves as an Editorial Board Member of Advances in Pure Mathematics.
 Sun had published more than 190 refereed journal and conference papers.
-His current research interests include nonlinear systems, chaotic secure communication systems, simulation of complex systems, robust control systems, time-delay systems, synchronization, instability theory, state estimator design, control and cybernetic, fuzzy systems, support vector machine, particle swarm optimization, and cellular neural networks.
+His current research interests include nonlinear systems, chaotic secure communication systems, simulation of complex systems, robust control systems, time-delay systems, synchronization, instability theory, state estimator design, control and cybernetics, fuzzy systems, support vector machine, particle swarm optimization, and cellular neural networks.